Davide-Furlani/prusa_exporter/README.md

 </a>

 This is a fork, this repo is not the original work.
 If you land on this project I strongly recommend to go and support the original creator as well as looking for the original repo.
-This fork is for personal sperimenting and will not receive updates mades after the fork itself.
+This fork is for personal sperimenting and will not receive any updates made after the fork itself.
 If you are looking for the newest version go find fhe original repo.

 # Table of Contents